Tableauexpert/A-Mart/README.md

 Recency (R): When was the user’s most recent transaction?
 Frequency (F): How often does the customer transact?
 Monetary (M): What is the size of the user’s transaction?
 Stakeholders will receive dynamic dashboards that update every 15 days.
 These dashboards are designed to pinpoint the top-tier customers responsible for contributing 50% or more of the total revenue.
+It will show following metrics in the first version -
+1. Total Customers
+2. Active Customers ( bought in the last 0-14 days)
+3. Inactive Customers ( bought more than 56 days back)
+4. Avg Order Value (From the total purchase made what is the average value of the product ordered by all customers)
+5. Distribution of customer across occupation
+6. Distribution of customer across age
+7. Customer Frequency: Distribution of frequent customers bucket to the revenue contribution for those customer frequency
+8. Customer contribution to revenue : Customers who contributed a high, medium, or low percentage of the revenue

-Furthermore, they will provide valuable insights by segmenting customers based on their RFM Scores and showcasing Customer Lifetime Value (LTV) in later versions.
+In later version, they will be provided with valuable insights by segmenting customers based on their RFM Scores and showcasing Customer Lifetime Value (LTV).

 **Mockup**
 1. Proactive Customer Engagement: